harissucipto/prodigi-frontend-engineer-test/README.md

 - [ ] it will display list of product insurances of asuransi jiwa tanpa pengembalian premi with requried params of birth of date and gender from user
 - [ ] the list can be sort with menu sort button
 - [ ] the list can be filter by Fitur with menu filter button
+- [ ] i can click detail of product item by click button detail and it will navigate me to page _Asuransi Jiwa Detail Produk_

 ## Development Guide